A minimum of 24 graduate units at USC is required for the doctoral degree.

 The student’s doctoral dissertation is defended at either a defense oral, based on an approved preliminary copy of the dissertation, or a final oral, based on the final version of the dissertation.

 Each student has a major adviser who is usually in the specialty area.
-The qualifying exam committee should be formed at least one semester before the student takes the qualifying examination.
-Advisement concerning graduate school requirements may also be sought from the staff graduate adviser and the faculty member serving as director of graduate studies.
+The guidance committee should be formed at least one semester before the student takes the qualifying examination.
+Advisement concerning graduate school requirements may also be sought from the Spatial Sciences staff student adviser and the faculty member serving as director of graduate studies.